Mobile users unhappy with lack of dedicated 5G apps, services - Ericsson

-TechnologyMobile users unhappy with lack of dedicated 5G apps, services - Ericsson

-About 70% of users are dissatisfied with the apps and services bundled with their 5G plans, according to a study carried out by Ericsson (ERICb.ST) ConsumerLab in 26 markets around the world and released on Wednesday.
+STOCKHOLM (Reuters) - About 70% of users are dissatisfied with the apps and services bundled with their 5G plans, according to a study carried out by Ericsson ConsumerLab in 26 markets around the world and released on Wednesday.

 Companies promoting 5G have promised super-fast connections that would bring in new applications, transforming our lives and enabling everything from self-driving cars to remote surgery.